argonautproject/data-query/pages/_includes/argo-smokingstatus-intro.md

 The following are example usage scenarios for the Argonaut SmokingStatus
 profile:

 - Query for Smoking Status of a particular patient
--   Query for all patients who have had a history of smoking
--   Query for all patients who have never had tobacco
--   Query for all patients who have smoked during a time period of interest
--   Query for all patients who have a smoking history and are in an age group
+- Record Smoking Status of a particular patient

 ##### Mandatory Data Elements and Terminology